Evidence-Based Nutrient Recommendations

 Discussions about protein needs tend to focus on three different lines of reasoning:

-The United States Institute of Medicine (IOM) sets the dietary reference intake (DRI).
-The DRI for protein is given in grams per kilogram per day (g/kg/day) of “body weight” (IOM, 2005).
-Fat mass doesn’t require much protein for maintenance, so “body weight” is generally interpreted to mean “ideal” or “healthy” body weight even though this isn’t specified in the DRI.
+The DRI for protein is stated in grams per kilogram (g/kg) of body weight.
+Fat mass doesn’t require much protein for maintenance, so body weight is generally interpreted to mean ideal or healthy body weight, even though this isn’t specified.

-The table below lists the DRI for protein.
-The table also includes the DRI for the amino acid, lysine, because lysine tends to be the essential amino acid least plentiful in the average vegan diet; if a vegan is meeting their needs for lysine, they’re most likely meeting their needs for all the essential amino acids.
+Table 2 lists the DRI for protein.
+The table also includes the DRI for the amino acid lysine, because lysine is the essential amino acid least plentiful in the average vegan diet; if a vegan is meeting their lysine needs, they’re most likely meeting their needs for all essential amino acids.

 7–12 mos 1.20 89